 …

-13.11 VAT Job Search Training—for Pre-Employment Transitional Services Customers Only
+13.11 VAT Job Search Training—for Pre-Employment Transition Services Customers Only

-13.11.1 Service Description
+13.11.1 VAT Job Search Training—for Pre-Employment Transition Service Description

 The VAT Job Search Training curriculum helps the customer learn and demonstrate knowledge and skills necessary to prepare for a job search to obtain employment in entry-level positions.
 The VAT Job Search Training is only for Pre-ETS students ages 22 and younger.